 \section{Excluding 4D EGBQ}

-Despite not being type-P0, the 4D charged Einstein-Gauss-Bonnet (4D EGBQ) naked singularity spacetime is still excluded for all parameter values ($\gamma$, $M$, and $Q$), and provides a natural example of the application of the general argument made here to beyond the P0 class.
+Despite not being type P0, the 4D charged Einstein-Gauss-Bonnet (4D EGBQ) naked singularity spacetime is still excluded for all parameter values ($\gamma$, $M$, and $Q$), and provides a natural example of the application of the general argument made here to beyond the P0 class.

-For the 4D EGBQ spacetime,
+For the 4D EGBQ spacetime

 where

 An event horizon exists when $\gamma\le1-Q^2/M^2$, and possesses a naked singularity otherwise.
 The location of the singularity is set by the condition that $D=0$, and is the largest positive root of